ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 ECM.Buildings.Farms>Crop fail threshold: Average performance of Farms required for Crops to succeed ECM.Buildings.Farms>Farm Shifts All On: Turns on all the farm shifts.
 ECM.Buildings.Farms>Unlock Crops: Shows list of locked crops.
+ECM.Buildings.Radius>Core Heat Convector: Change the range of the Core Heat Convector.
+ECM.Buildings.Radius>Forestation Plant: Change the range of the Forestation Plant.
 ECM.Buildings.Radius>Subsurface Heater: Change the range of the Subsurface Heater.
 ECM.Buildings.Radius>Triboelectric Scrubber: Change the range of the Triboelectric Scrubber.
 ECM.Buildings.Sanatoriums & Schools>Sanatoriums & Schools: Show All Traits: Shows all appropriate traits in Sanatoriums/Schools side panel popup menu.